naganandy/graph-based-deep-learning-literature/conference-publications/folders/cigcn_acl19/README.md

       He, Yancheng  and
       Lai, Kunfeng  and
       Xu, Yu},
-    booktitle = {Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics}, pages = {6284--6294},
+    booktitle = {Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (ACL)}, pages = {6284--6294},
     year = {2019}
 }